 Review: Toyota Proace (2016)

-Easy to drive and cheap to run, will carry up to three Euro pallets and tow 2.5 tonnes, backed by Toyota's five-year warranty.
+Easy to drive and cheap to run, will carry up to three Euro pallets and tow 2.5 tonnes, two electric models available.

 No high roof option, sliding doors feel cheap, entry-level models don't get air con or alarm as standard.